ksriya2002/covid19-analysis-web-portal/README.md

 ## Project Overview

-This system centralizes multiple COVID-19 data sources into one platform where users can:
+This system centralizes multiple COVID-19 data sources into a single platform where users can maintain records, analyze trends, and explore meaningful insights.

+The platform is designed as an analytical tool to help users understand vaccination progress, testing outcomes, hospital capacity, and awareness program participation using real-time data stored in MongoDB.

+Key functionality includes:
-- Maintain records across six modules
+- Maintaining records across six modules (Citizens, Vaccinations, COVID Cases, Hospitals, Testing Centers, Awareness Programs)
-- Visualize vaccination and demographic trends
+- Visualizing vaccination and demographic trends using Plotly
-- Explore analytical insights that combine data from multiple collections
+- Exploring analytical insights that combine data from multiple collections
-- Review program participation, hospitalization links, and vaccination effectiveness
+- Reviewing how vaccination status, testing results, and hospitalization patterns relate in real scenarios

-The application is designed with a modular architecture, separating routes, templates, visualizations, and database operations for maintainability and clarity.
+The application follows a modular architecture, separating routes, templates, visualizations, and database operations for clarity and maintainability.

 ---